starfederation/datastar-clojure/doc/Using-datastar.md

 # Using Datastar

 Datastar allows you to control a web page from the backend.
-To do so it uses HTTP responses to patch either the current dom or the signals present in the page.
+HTTP responses are used to patch either the current dom or the signals present in the page.

-To do so Datastar provides 2 options:
+There are 2 main ways to structure HTTP responses for Datastar:

 - Return `text/html` or `application/json` HTTP response to patch the DOM or signals